AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-patches.md

 ---
 title: Cloud Patches for Commerce
-description: Learn about the latest improvements to the Cloud Patches package.
+description: See a list of the latest improvements to the Cloud Patches package.
 recommendations: noDisplay, noCatalog
+last-substantial-update: 2023-06-19
 exl-id: ae6b511b-a37d-4776-9a5e-ad7d9f9f6611
 ---
 # Cloud Patches for Commerce